theopensystemslab/material-passport/README.md

 ...

+## Structure

+- Components which are used in one place only are co-located with the relevant `layout` or `page`.
+Components which are re-used multiple times / are more generic are in `src/components`.
+Shadcn library components (which are mostly untouched since installation) are in `src/components/ui`.

 ## Notes

 - I had an issue which took several days to fix, to do with `pdfkit` trying to access files it needs to initiate (e.g. the `Helvetica.afm` font), but which Next was not bundling.
 This meant attempts to generate pdfs would fail.
 I first fixed this on local with the code in `src/lib/hacks.ts`, then with a more elegant solution involving custom Webpack config, but neither of these solutions translated to the production/Vercel build. _Finally_, I stumbled on the `serverExternalPackages` config option, which solves it everywhere in one line!